Unleashing Creativity with AI and Robots

 -

-[U] Eye-in-Finger: Smart Fingers for Delicate Assembly and Disassembly of LEGO
+[C103] Eye-in-Finger: Smart Fingers for Delicate Assembly and Disassembly of LEGO

 Zhenran Tang, Ruixuan Liu and Changliu Liu